Will I need a Caesarean section?

 The generally stated incidence of a uterus rupturing in labour after a Caesarean section is about 1 in 200 cases, although the reported incidence in studies varies from 1 in 70 to 1 in over 300.
 The implied risk will vary according to circumstances and be greater for some women than others.

 Uterine rupture is very uncommon before labour.
-In labour it is due to the shearing forces of the contractions pulling on the lower segment region of the uterus where the Caesarean section scar is located.
+In labour, it is due to the shearing forces of the contractions pulling on the lower segment region of the uterus where the Caesarean section scar is located.

 Unfortunately whether or not the uterus will rupture cannot be predicted.
 Uterine rupture occurs without warning and is a retrospective diagnosis.

 Occasionally an ultrasound when you are not pregnant will report a uterine wall defect in the area of the scar.
-Sometimes in advanced pregnancy an ultrasound scan will report a very thin lower uterine segment, which implies increased risk.
+Sometimes in advanced pregnancy, an ultrasound scan will report a very thin lower uterine segment, which implies increased risk.

 Extra precautionary measures are taken in a labour after a Caesarean section to try to diagnose uterine rupture early.
 This included continuous foetal heart rate monitoring (CTG) as sudden fetal distress may be the first sign.
 Some obstetricians will not allow an epidural in labour as they believe an epidural can mask signs of uterine rupture.
 Sudden sharp pain over the scar is a sign of tearing and this will be missed if there is an epidural.
 Personally, I am happy for you to have an epidural in labour if that is your preference.
-Also with uterine rupture there can be vaginal bleeding, a sudden cessation of contractions with the uterus tearing and the mother can become faint or even go unconscious because of low blood pressure with internal bleeding.
+Also with uterine rupture, there can be vaginal bleeding, a sudden cessation of contractions with the uterus tearing and the mother can become faint or even go unconscious because of low blood pressure with internal bleeding.

 What damage uterine rupture causes depends on how severe the uterine tear is and where it is located.
-As well as a tear in the uterine wall the tear can extend and can result in trauma to major internal organs (bladder and bowel) and to major blood vessels (such as the uterine artery) which result in life threatening internal haemorrhage.
+As well as a tear in the uterine wall the tear can extend and can result in trauma to major internal organs (bladder and bowel) and to major blood vessels (such as the uterine artery) which result in life-threatening internal haemorrhage.

 Your baby can end up outside your uterus in your peritoneal cavity, having been extruded through the hole in the uterine wall.
-If the blood flow to the baby is effected by the uterine rupture, the rupture can result in reduced oxygenation or even cessation of oxygenation to the baby.
+If the blood flow to the baby is affected by the uterine rupture, the rupture can result in reduced oxygenation or even cessation of oxygenation to the baby.
 Your baby can suffer because of severe lack of oxygen organ damage including permanent brain damage and even in death.

 What is placenta accreta?